You are here

 B2SHARE in the EUDAT Service Suite

 B2SHARE is integrated with EUDAT B2ACCESS, which enables user authorisation with various IDs amd fine-grained authorisation to services.
 B2SHARE metadata are published though the OAI-PMH standard interface, and are harvested and made available from the B2FIND service.
-Every artifcact deposited in B2SHARE is automatically assigned a PID, which is managed through the EUDAT B2HANDLE service.
+Every artifact deposited in B2SHARE is automatically assigned a PID, which is managed through the EUDAT B2HANDLE service.
 Finally, digital objects that have been developed collaboratively on B2DROP can be deposited with ease on B2SHARE when they are mature enough for permanent storage.
-These relationships are depicted in Figure 2 below.
+Provenance data and additional annotation can be provided using the B2NOTE service.
+These (but not all) relationships are depicted in Figure 2 below.

 Figure 2: B2SHARE in the EUDAT Services suite